Leonard hits winner to lift Clippers over Rockets 122-119

-LOS ANGELES (AP)Kawhi Leonard hit the game-winning jumper with 15 seconds remaining to finish with 24 points, and the Los Angeles Clippers edged the Houston Rockets 122-119 on Friday night.
+James Harden made a pair of free throws for a one-point Houston lead before Leonard’s pull-up jumper gave Los Angeles the lead for good.

+”Lou set a great pick,” Clippers coach Doc Rivers said. ”All Kawhi needs is an inch and he got it.”

-Russell Westbrook missed at the other end and Paul George got the rebound while getting fouled.
-He made both free throws with 1 second left to complete a wild finish and help the Clippers improve to 10-1 at home with their fourth win in a row overall.
+Russell Westbrook missed at the other end and George got the rebound while getting fouled.
+He made both free throws with one second left to complete a wild finish and help the Clippers improve to a franchise-best 10-1 at home with their fourth win in a row overall.

-George scored 19 points in his second game playing with Leonard.
-Lou Williams led the Clippers with 26 – all in the second half.
-Montrezl Harrell added 18 points.
+”You got Lou, Kawhi and Paul George.
+They’re going to be composed,” Rivers said. ”They’ve been in big games.
+Each one made a big shot down the stretch.”

+Harden scored 37 points, making a career-high 11 3-pointers and sinking 14 of 18 free throws.
+He also had 12 assists.

-James Harden had 37 points and 12 assists for the Rockets.
-Russell Westbrook added 22 points before fouling out late and Clint Capela had 17 points and 19 rebounds.
-Those three plus P.J.
-Tucker had at least four fouls.
+Westbrook added 22 points before fouling out late, and Capela had 17 points and 19 rebounds.
+Those three plus Tucker had at least four fouls.

-Harden made a pair of free throws that put Houston ahead 119-118 with 22 seconds remaining.

-Harden couldn’t get a shot off on the Rockets’ final possession as time expired.

-Williams hit a 3-pointer from the right corner that gave the Clippers a 118-117 lead with 30 seconds remaining after George’s 3 drew them within two.
+”We didn’t finish the way we needed to, obviously, but we were very, very confident,” Harden said.

-The teams traded leads in the fourth with neither leading by more than four.
+The teams traded leads in the fourth with neither leading by more than four until the final 1 1/2 minutes.

+The Clippers are still honing their chemistry, having just gotten Leonard and George together in games.

+”We’re basically learning within these games, but there comes a time in the game where it feels like we find a way,” George said. ”We execute at the right times.
+We find the stops we need at the right times.”

+Because of their schedule, the Clippers haven’t been able to have full practices.
+Most of their work gets done at game-day shootaround.

+”I think probably we get in a little rhythm in the fourth quarter,” Leonard said. ”Not being able to practice with each other, when we go out there we start seeing what the opponent’s doing on both ends of the floor and kind of just get into a rhythm.
+We play our best basketball in the fourth quarter.
+Everyone’s trying to make shots, execute and play great defense.”

 There were none of the theatrics that marked their last meeting, an overtime win by the Rockets in Houston on Nov.
-13. Harden scored 47 points, Clippers coach Doc Rivers got ejected with his rival son Austin egging on the referees and Westbrook disparaged Patrick Beverley’s defense on Harden.
+13. Harden scored 47 points, Rivers got ejected with his rival son Austin egging on the referees and Westbrook disparaged Patrick Beverley’s defense on Harden.

 Beverley and Ivica Zubac were in foul trouble for the Clippers.